 As a result of Magnus Carlsen winning the World Championship Candidates (2013), the Anand - Carlsen World Championship (2013) was played in November 2013.
 The first four games were drawn before Carlsen won the fifth and sixth games.
 The seventh and eighth games were drawn, with Carlsen then winning the ninth game and drawing the tenth and last game to win the crown from Anand.
 Final score was 6.5-3.5 (+3 =7) in Carlsen's favor.

-Anand's loss in the World Championship match did, however, qualify him to play in the World Chess Championship Candidates (2014), which he won with a round to spare.
-He will therefore challenge Carlsen in a rematch to be held in November 2014.
+Anand's loss in the 2013 World Championship match with Carlsen did, however, qualify him to play in the World Chess Championship Candidates (2014), which he won with a round to spare.
+He therefore won the right to challenge Carlsen in a rematch, the Carlsen-Anand World Championship (2014), which commenced on 8 November 2014 in Sochi, in Russia and finished on 23 November.

 Anand is the only player to have won the super tournament at Wijk aan Zee (Corus from 1989-2010) five times.
 He is the first player to have achieved victories in each of the three big chess supertournaments: Corus/Wijk aan Zee (1989, 1998, 2003, 2004, 2006), Linares (1998, 2007, 2008), Dortmund (1996, 2000, 2004).